Psoriatic arthritis (PsA)

 Yes, I have previously been or am currently prescribed a TNF blocker

 If you’re still experiencing PsA symptoms after a TNF blocker like HUMIRA® or ENBREL®, it may be time to speak with your rheumatologist.
-Prepare for your visit with the Appointment Checklist >
+Prepare for your visit by completing the PsA Symptom Self-Assessment >

 HUMIRA® is a registered trademark of AbbVie Inc. ENBREL® (etanercept) is a registered trademark of Immunex Corporation in the US.